Welcome to detailed information.

 We meet on the second Wednesday of the month from 10.30 - 11.30 am at the Monastery of St Joseph, 2 km north of the village of Puimisson, just off the D909.
 We start with a selection of readings and prayers, followed by a period of silent meditation and conclude by singing a hymn.
 If you would like further information please contact Jenny Morgan on [email protected]

 The Lent Course and Lent Lunch

 Each year a Lent Course is organised, followed by a Lent Lunch, and you are most welcome to attend either or both.
-Details are published on this website in the Spring.
-In 2014 we used a course by Hilary Brand, which involved extracts from the film "The King's Speech" to trigger discussion and reflection.
+Details are published on this website in the spring.

 Church Electoral Roll

 To be on the Electoral Roll and vote in elections, you need to be 16 or over and baptised.
 You also need to meet other criteria.
 Please see the application form under 'Admin' then 'Forms, etc'.